 Where only one spouse has income, the full tax credits, reliefs and the maximum standard rate cut-off point (for couples with one spouse working) will be given to that spouse.

-For details and examples of the different types of assessment see Taxation of married people in Ireland.
+For details and examples of the different types of assessment see Taxation of married people and civil partners in Ireland.

 Maintenance payments that are made for the benefit of a child or children are ignored for tax purposes: